2025 AUGUST 6

 By Lisa Paul Streitfeld for The Los Angeles Times

 The pirate with the knife in his teeth perched in the palm tree beside the store isn’t real.
 Neither is the armed buccaneer greeting visitors inside the front door.
+But the booty is.
+True to its name, Hidden Treasures is an amazing discovery for motorists passing through Topanga Canyon.

 Located at a crossroads where the ‘60s never ended, this vintage store has lured shoppers all the way from Japan and has been featured in publications ranging from Playboy to Vogue.